agnostic-apollo/Tasker-Random-Stuff/format_task_description_for_markdown/README.md

 - Replaces all pre-existing indents with spaces by default.
 - Automatically increases indents for `If` and `For` related actions with support for capping indents at a max indent character count.
+- Supports splitting action parameters of most action descriptions on multiple lines to increase readability. **[Experimental]**
 - Allows prefixing and suffixing the formatted description with required number of backticks to create a markdown code block.
 ##